NSO-developer/nso-gitbook/development/introduction-to-automation/applications-in-nso.md

 * An action callback that times out in one user instance will not affect the result of an action callback in another user instance.
 This is because NSO executes actions using multiple worker sockets, and an action timeout will only terminate the worker socket executing that specific action.
 * Implementing your own abort action callback in `cb_abort` allows you to handle actions that are timing out.
 If `cb_abort` is not defined, NSO cannot trigger the abort action during a timeout, preventing it from unlocking the action for a user session.
 Consequently, you must wait for the action callback to finish before attempting it again.

+{% hint style="info" %}
+See  [examples.ncs/sdk-api/action-abort-py](https://github.com/NSO-developer/nso-examples/tree/6.4/sdk-api/action-abort-py) for an example of how to implement an abortable Python action that spawns a separate worker process using the multiprocessing library and returns the worker's outcome via a result queue or terminates the worker if the action is aborted.&#x20;
+{% endhint %}

 For NSO operational data queries, NSO uses `query-timeout` to ensure the data provider return operational data within the given time.
 If the data provider fails to do so within the stipulated timeout, NSO will close its end of the control socket to the data provider.
 The NSO VMs will detect the socket close and exit.